splunk/observability-workshop/content/en/conf/opentelemetry-collector/5-exporters.md

   otlphttp/splunk:
 ```

 Next we need to define the `metrics_endpoint` and configure the target URL.
-For Splunk Observerability Cloud the URL is `https://ingest.us1.signalfx.com/v2/datapoint/otlp`.
+For our workshop we will use the **US1** realm for Splunk Observerability Cloud, the URL is `https://ingest.us1.signalfx.com/v2/datapoint/otlp`.
+Splunk has realms in key geographical locations around the world for data residency.

 The **otlphttp** exporter can also be configured to also send traces and logs by defining target URL for `traces_endpoint` and `logs_endpoint` respectively.